Skip to the main content.

 Investors like a VC or an Angel will typically attach conditions to their investment.
 Founders rarely receive the total amount right away, often bound to abide by a rigid timeline or meet pre-agreed milestones before any funds are released.

 That’s not unusual.
-After all, investors rightfully want to see a return on their investment.
-Be reassured that everything is going according to plan.
+After all, investors rightfully want to see a return on their investment and be reassured that everything is going according to plan.
 Though, you can see why some founders may want to avoid ceding control and ownership.

 There's a misconception that equity dilution is a bad thing - that maintaining 100% ownership is always the best thing and that those who give away precious equity to investors are at a disadvantage.